vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     A copy button is provided to the right of the value.

-1. Save the value of the **Primary Connection String** to a file, making a note about which device it is associated with.
+1. Save the **Primary Connection String** value for your IoT Edge gateway device to your text file.

 1. On the **vm-az220-training-gw0001-{your-id}** blade, scroll down and notice that the list of **Modules** is limited to **\$edgeAgent** and **\$edgeHub**.